Centralized deployment of the signature preview add-in

 The add-in might not be visible for all of the users right away.
 The deployment usually takes a few minutes, but might take longer (up to 12 hours, according to Microsoft) depending on the number of users.
 Some users might need to restart their Outlook to see the new add-in.

-You can close the add-in deployment window now or click Next to learn how to announce the add-in to your users.
-Either way, the add-in is now visible in your Microsoft 365 admin center (Fig. 4.).
+You can close the add-in deployment pane now or click Next to learn how to announce the add-in to your users.
+Either way, the add-in is now visible in your Microsoft 365 admin center (Fig. 7.).

-Once the add-in is deployed to Office 365 users, they will be able to display the add-in pane with a signature preview while composing emails in Microsoft Outlook, Outlook for Mac, or Outlook on the web (Fig. 5.).
-See this article to learn more.
+Once the add-in is deployed to Microsoft 365 (Office 365) users, they will be able to display the add-in pane with a signature preview while composing emails in Microsoft Outlook, Outlook for Mac, or Outlook on the web (Fig. 8.).
+Use the links below to learn:

 See this Knowledge Base article for step-by-step instructions for Exchange administrators.